Sen. Al Franken accused of forcibly kissing, groping a woman

 Sen. Tammy Duckworth, D-Ill., said, "I believe her, and if there's an ethics investigation, that should move forward as well," according to the Associated Press."

-Franken later issued a second, longer statement in which he said he would cooperate with any investigation.
+Franken later issued a second, longer statement in which he said he would cooperate with any probe.

 "Over the last few months, all of us — including and especially men who respect women — have been forced to take a good, hard look at our own actions and think (perhaps, shamefully, for the first time) about how those actions have affected women," he said.